 Directors Sindy Monson and Constance Devernay-Laurence draw on their extensive experience within the genres of Contemporary and Modern Ballet to forward awareness of work in the field of Contemporary Ballet and support artists developing the genre.

 Contemporary Ballet is structured into two main events.
 The first is a choreographic platform inviting submissions of new works for three categories; Neo-Classical, Contemporary Ballet, and Contemporary.
-A panel of assessors determine which pieces will be awarded medals, with outstanding work chosen to be performed as part of our second event 'Contemporary Ballet Artist'.
+A panel of assessors determine which pieces will be designated as Bronze, Silver, or Gold, with the most outstanding work chosen to be performed as part of our second event 'Contemporary Ballet Artist'.

 Contemporary Ballet Artist is a competition inviting applications from pre-professional dancers with a minimum age of 14 years.
-Dancers first participate in our semi-final event which consists of a Contemporary Ballet workshop.
-In the workshop, the dancers participate in class and creative work to allow assessors to see their full range of abilities.
+Dancers first participate in our semi-final event, which consists of a Contemporary Ballet workshop.
 Dancers chosen for Finals learn three set solos to perform on stage, and participate in a group dance.
 Medals for Gold, Silver, and Bronze are awarded based on individual merits.

 Link to our BGP website here

-Constance Devernay-Laurence is a Principal dancer, yoga instructor and ballet coach currently working internationally.
+Constance Devernay-Laurence is a Principal dancer, actress, yoga instructor and ballet coach.
+She is currently dancing with London CIty Ballet.

 Born in France, Constance joined the Scottish Ballet in 2008 after graduating from English National Ballet School.
 She was promoted to Soloist in 2014 and to Principal dancer in 2016.

-Recognized for her impeccable technique, expressive range, and radiant stage presence, Constance has received accolades and critical acclaim throughout her career, notably 2 national dance awards nominations and won the 2022 National Dance Critics Circle Award for Best Female Classical Performance for her role of Swanilda in Coppélia.
-Her performances have left a lasting impression on audiences, who are moved by her grace, precision, and ability to convey profound emotions through dance.
+Constance was nomindated for 2 national dance awards nominations and won the 2022 National Dance Critics Circle Award for Best Female Classical Performance for her role of Swanilda in Coppélia.

 While Constance's primary focus is her career as a principal dancer, she is also passionate about sharing her knowledge and expertise with aspiring dancers.
 Through masterclasses and workshops, she imparts her wisdom, nurturing the next generation of talent and inspiring them to reach new heights in their own dance journeys.
-Constance currently teaches for Studio Wayne McGregor, English National Ballet School, London Vocational Ballet School and Jamiel Laurence Creation.
+Constance has taught for Studio Wayne McGregor, English National Ballet School, London Vocational Ballet School, Rambert School, NEBT, Acosta Dance Centre, Royal Conservatoire of Scotland and Jamiel Laurence Creation.